 This is the low-hanging fruit.
-It may seems complicated, but you can quickly implement the optimizations with the right tools.
+It may seem complicated, but you can quickly implement the optimizations with the right tools.

-Then go to our ultimate guide on using Uploadcare to get rid of every issue and improve scores by using webp images, compressed images, and responsive images:
+You can analyze your website now and then go to our ultimate guide on using Uploadcare to get rid of every issue and improve scores by using webp images, compressed images, and responsive images.

 Want a performance report focused on your business niche?
 Drop us a line in the comments.